vNinjaDFW/vNinjaDFW.github.io/_pages/about.md

 image: me.jpg
 permalink: /about/
 ---

-Ryan Patel is a results-driven Cloud Architect with over 20 years of experience in designing large-scale data centers.
-His expertise spans hybrid-cloud solutions and software-defined architectures, delivering innovative, scalable, and efficient infrastructures tailored to modern business needs.
+Hello!
+I’m Ryan Patel, a results-driven Cloud Architect with over 25 years of experience in designing and implementing large-scale data centers.
+My expertise lies in hybrid-cloud solutions and software-defined architectures, where I focus on delivering innovative, scalable, and efficient infrastructures tailored to meet the evolving needs of modern businesses.

-Additional areas of expertise include:

-* Pre-Sales Strategy
-* Business Development and Growth
+In addition to my professional work, I am proud to serve as a VMUG (VMware User Group) Leader for the Dallas/Fort Worth region.
+Being part of this vibrant community allows me to connect with industry professionals, share knowledge, and drive impactful discussions around VMware technologies.

+## Areas of Expertise

+- **Hybrid-Cloud Solutions**
+- **Software-Defined Architectures**
+- **Pre-Sales Strategy**
+- **Business Development & Growth**
-* Partner Recruitment & Enablement
+- **Partner Recruitment & Enablement**
-* Product Management & Go-to Market Planning
+- **Product Management & Go-to-Market Planning**
-* Advisory and Consulting Services
+- **Advisory & Consulting Services**

+Feel free to connect with me if you'd like to discuss cloud strategies, VMware technologies, or any of the areas above.
+I’m always excited to share insights and learn from others in the tech community!

 [Certification and Badge Verification][your-acclaim]